Dr. Mason Visits Princeton University

 Nathan Birnbaum and the Colonialist-Orientalist Nexus in Zionism

 On Wednesday, April 18, 2018 Professor Michael J. Reimer of the History Department presented a lunchtime talk titled “Nathan Birnbaum and the Colonialist-Orientalist Nexus in Zionism”.
-His talk focused on contrasting colonial projects of Europe in the 19th and 20th centuries with the (disputed) colonialist nature of Zionism.
+His talk focused on contrasting colonial projects of Europe in the nineteenth and twentieth centuries with the (disputed) colonialist nature of Zionism.
 He suggested that Zionism was unlike European colonial ventures because the Zionists didn’t have a “colonial state” from which to control the Palestinians (unlike the British in Egypt, who had Britain to return to and gain power from).
 He mentioned that the original Zionists purchased land instead of conquering it, that the Jewish and Arab economies were separated, and that Zionism reflected a “migration of persecuted and impoverished masses to a new location”, which contrasted much of European colonialism, which conquered land, decimated the local economy, and introduced wealthy Europeans into the native population.
 However, Professor Reimer cautioned, one could argue that Zionists pursued settler colonialism, constructed their self-definitions through institutions and that the colonizer-colonized dynamic (especially in regards to controlling land) was obvious in Palestine.

 Professor Reimer introduced the audience to a key figure, Nathan Birnbaum, who was the first person to propagate Zionism in a cultural sense that didn’t necessarily require statehood.
 He described how Birnbaum thought that the Jews needed Palestine for practical and popular reasons, more than the religious right.
 However, he mentioned, Birnbaum ended up defecting from Zionism.
 Professor Reimer argued that Birnbaum represented the colonialist-orientalist discourse surrounding Zionism in its creation and implementation and that this had significant ripples in Zionist historiography.
 He continued his talk by comparing and contrasting Nathan Birnbaum and Theodor Herzl, demonstrating how they both participated in colonialist-orientalist informed discourse.
 The session came to a close and Professor Reimer asked and answered questions from the audience.